 22) More Brainstorming!
 Remember, it’s not a linear process.

 23) Create a shortlist.
 The initial design brief encapsulates criteria and a list of requirements for the logo which can be validated and discounted in this process.

 24) The mono and colour test.
 Check all ideas in black and white, colour and greyscale with colour.

 25) Ubiquity and collateral applicability tests.
 Once a consensus develops around an idea, don’t be afraid to parlay it into all the different forms and applications within which that logo will need to exist and be reproduced.

-27) Testing – this is a broad process and none of the categories are necessarily mutually exclusive as measure of iteration is necessary.
+27) Testing – this is a broad process and none of the categories is necessarily mutually exclusive as a measure of iteration is necessary.

 b) Recallability tests.
 A key function of brand marketing is to effect recallability of your brand.
 Visual branding naturally is fundamental to this, so while testing, this is one of the measures that should be tracked.

 Holistic brand experts put great store in cross-referencing to brand ideals and personality fit and validation.